arskom/spyne/doc/source/manual/sqlalchemy.rst

 This tutorial builds on the :ref:`manual-user-manager` tutorial.
 If you haven't done so, we recommended you to read it first.

-In this tutorial, we talk about using Rpclib tools that make it easy to deal with database-related operations.
-We will show how to integrate SQLAlchemy and Rpclib object definitions, and how to do painless transaction management using Rpclib events.
+In this tutorial, we talk about using Spyne tools that make it easy to deal with database-related operations.
+We will show how to integrate SQLAlchemy and Spyne object definitions, and how to do painless transaction management using Spyne events.

-The full example is available here: http://github.com/arskom/rpclib/blob/master/examples/user_manager/server_sqlalchemy.py
+The full example is available here: http://github.com/arskom/spyne/blob/master/examples/user_manager/server_sqlalchemy.py

 ::

     import logging
     logging.basicConfig(level=logging.DEBUG)
-    logging.getLogger('rpclib.protocol.xml').setLevel(logging.DEBUG)
+    logging.getLogger('spyne.protocol.xml').setLevel(logging.DEBUG)
     logging.getLogger('sqlalchemy.engine.base.Engine').setLevel(logging.DEBUG)

     import sqlalchemy